machinewulf/useful-commands/useful_commands.md

 ```

 -   Shows you the predicted start time for submitted/waiting jobs in the
-    scw queue, keep in mind it's not very accurate
+    scw queue keep in mind it's not very accurate

 ``` bash
 scancel [job id/number]